-Home to fertile orchards, about two-dozen wineries, award-winning breweries and more, the area provides plenty of fresh flavors for local chefs.
+Home to fertile orchards, about two dozen wineries, award-winning breweries, and more, the area provides plenty of fresh flavors for local chefs.
 What chefs can’t find locally, they get from other nearby Colorado sources.
-And that means an ever-changing palate of seasonal flavors for diners to enjoy — and a real taste of why dining on the Western Slope is such a unique pleasure.
+And that means an ever-changing palette of seasonal flavors for diners to enjoy — and a real taste of why dining locally is such a unique pleasure.
 Here are a few of the restaurants in Grand Junction where you’ll find great locally sourced food on the menu.

-The Winery Restaurant: Since 1973 The Winery Restaurant has charmed its guests with their award winning food, atmosphere and wine list.
+The Winery Restaurant: Since 1973 The Winery Restaurant has charmed its guests with its award-winning food, atmosphere, and wine list.
 The seasonal menus use local ingredients from growers such as Blaine's Heirloom Tomatoes and Rooted Gypsy Farms.
-Our Downtown Farmers Market also allows owner Steve Thoms to hand select peaches, cherries and other fresh seasonal produce for the restaurant.
-Colorado beef, dry aged beef, Colorado lamb, Colorado chicken and wild seafood share the menus with wines of Colorado and the world.
+Our Downtown Farmers Market also allows owner Steve Thoms to hand-select peaches, cherries, and other fresh seasonal produce for the restaurant.
+Colorado beef, dry-aged beef, Colorado lamb, Colorado chicken, and wild seafood share the menus with wines of Colorado and the world.
 Nightly chefs prepare specials for their guests to enjoy in the relaxed atmosphere inside or outside on the quiet comfortable patio.
 Located in Downtown Grand Junction down a vine canopied breezeway across from the Historic Avalon Theater.
 The Winery Restaurant is Grand Junction's Steakhouse.

 At Spoons Bistro & Bakery, the philosophy is simple - "fresh, local, from the heart".
 Items on the menu boast local flavors and handmade quality.
-Spoons purchases locally grown fruits and vegetables from Okagawa Farms as well as other Grand Valley producers, while Grand Junction based Quality Meats provides the choicest cuts for the restaurant.
-For dessert, try the ice cream made at locally owned Enstrom Candies, known for its world famous toffee which is incorporated into the frozen treat.
-What makes Spoons Bistro & Bakery expecially unique is that part of the profits generated by the restaurant support HopeWest Hospice Care Center.
+Spoons purchases locally grown fruits and vegetables from Okagawa Farms as well as other local producers, while Grand Junction-based Quality Meats provides the choicest cuts for the restaurant.
+For dessert, try the ice cream made at locally owned Enstrom Candies, known for its world-famous toffee which is incorporated into the frozen treat.
+What makes Spoons Bistro & Bakery especially unique is that part of the profits generated by the restaurant support HopeWest Hospice Care Center.

 Le Rouge Restaurant and Piano Bar: In addition to “fantastique” French cuisine using the freshest local ingredients, Le Rouge Restaurant and Piano Bar is known as the venue for the best jazz music in western Colorado.
 Its wine list includes vintages from around the world, featuring those from its own winery, Maison la Belle Vie, in nearby Palisade.